1. Start budgeting

 17. Keep your mobile phone bills under control

-If you’re nervous about overspending, ask your provider to set a spending cap so that you won’t be able to exceed your data allowances and rack up any unexpected charges.
-You can usually arrange this online through your account with them, or you can contact them by phone.
+If you’re nervous about overspending on your mobile, ask your provider to set a spending cap so that you won’t be able to exceed your data allowances and rack up any unexpected charges.
+You can usually arrange this online through your account with them, or you can contact your provider by phone.

 Another helpful tip is to always make sure you connect your mobile to your home WiFi wherever possible in order to reduce the amount of data you use.
 Be wary of using WiFi networks that you don’t trust when you’re out and about, as they can be used by fraudsters to steal data – but wherever possible ensuring your phone connects to your home WiFi, or to any trusted friends or family WiFi will help keep your mobile data usage, and your bills down.
 Find out more about data and whether you might be paying more than you need to for yours in our guide How much mobile phone data do I need?.